pedersen-fisheries-lab/sspm/README.md

               uniqueID = "uniqueID")
 #> !
 Warning: sspm is assuming that the CRS of boundaries is to be used for casting
 #> ℹ  Casting data matrix into simple feature collection using columns: lon_dec, lat_dec
+#> !
+Warning: sspm is assuming that the CRS of boundaries is to be used for casting
 sspm_base
 #>
 #> ‒‒ SSPM object 'My Model' ‒‒